 - Ask the doctor for guidelines on cancer screenings, as well as for help with any other physical, emotional, or mental health concerns being experienced.

-Live Free Home Health Care, a provider of Bristol adult care, can help those with diabetes in lots of ways, including transportation to medical appointments and procedures, meal planning and preparation in accordance with nutritional restrictions, medication reminders, and more.
-Contact us at 603-217-0149 for a free in-home consultation for additional details on our professional home care in Bristol and the surrounding communities.
+Live Free Home Health Care can help those with diabetes in lots of ways, including transportation to medical appointments and procedures, meal planning and preparation in accordance with nutritional restrictions, medication reminders, and more.
+Contact us at 603-217-0149 for a free in-home consultation for additional details on our Franklin adult day care services and the surrounding communities we serve.